 - 1. The allegations are not supported by sufficient evidence or otherwise are not credible and the matter should be closed without adverse action regarding the alleged offender; - 2.
 The allegations appear credible, but no final conclusions should be reached pending receipt of: - i.
-A report of psychiatric or psychological evaluation of the alleged offender, if the alleged offender is willing to allow the release of such report to the Review Board;
+A report of psychiatric or psychological evaluation of the alleged offender, if the alleged offender is willing to allow the release of such report to the Review Board; - ii.

-- ii.
 A similar report from the alleged victim's professional psychiatric or psychological counselor, if the alleged victim is willing to authorize their release to the Review Board; or - iii.
 Additional specific information that still may be available. - 3.
 The allegations appear to be supported by sufficient, credible evidence and steps should be taken: - i.
-To remove the priest or deacon from the ministry, either by consent (including retirement) or in accordance with the procedures provided by canon law, if the priest or deacon contests the findings; or - ii.
-To terminate the employment of a lay employee or to terminate the service of a lay volunteer.
+To remove the priest or deacon from the ministry, either by consent (including retirement) or in accordance with the procedures provided by Canon law, if the priest or deacon contests the findings; or - ii.
+To terminate the employment of a lay employee or to terminate the service of a lay volunteer - 4.
+The Review Board is unable to determine that there is sufficient credible evidence to support the allegation (in cases involving allegations against deceased, resigned or laicized clerics).